Log policy

 On SNS firewalls, the following can be defined separately:

-• The types of events logged on the local storage medium, when there is one (Configuration > Notifications > Logs - Syslog - IPFIX > Local storage).
-In this case, such events can be viewed directly from the SNS firewall’s web administration interface in the Monitoring logs and activity reports tab,
+The types of events saved on the local storage medium when there is one (Configuration > Notifications > Logs - Syslog - IPFIX > Local storage).
+In this case, such events can be viewed directly from the SNS firewall’s web administration interface in the Monitoring tab in the Logs and activity reports page,

-• The types of events sent to one or several syslog servers (Configuration > Notifications > Logs - Syslog - IPFIX > Syslog).
-These events cannot be viewed directly from the SNS firewall’s web administration interface as they will be injected into an SIEM system or archived.
+The types of events that are sent to one or several syslog servers (Configuration > Notifications > Logs - Syslog - IPFIX > Syslog).
+These events cannot be viewed directly from the SNS firewall’s web administration interface, as they will be injected into an SIEM system or archived.

 R54 | SNS | Define a log policy